king17pvp/handwritten-digit-recognition-system/README.md

 This project will have a simple UI with 3 ways of predicting numbers.
 # K-nearest neighbors
-We will implement with gaussian weight and sigma value = 2 with K = 7.
+We will implement with Gaussian weight and sigma value = 2 with K = 7.

 # Mutlilayer Perceptron
 We will implement with 3 hidden layers of the size of each hidden layer respectively, is 512, 256, 128.